Track all student work and review progress from a single page.

 The Markbook uses a series of status icons representing all of the work done to give you a fast, easy-to-read overview of the whole Class.
 A legend is available in the upper left corner to explain the icons.

-- A half-filled blue dot means the student has opened the Lesson;
+- A solid blue dot means the student has completed the Lesson, but not submitted it;

 - A grey padlock means you or another teacher collected the work and it is now locked;